Vegan-friendly Products You Might Not Realise Existed

 Vegan ice cream

-You’ve probably spotted them in your local supermarket anyway, but Magnum has bolstered its ice cream range with the addition of two flavours that are plant-based and, hence, vegan-friendly.
+You've probably spotted them in your local supermarket anyway, but Magnum has bolstered its ice cream range with the addition of two flavors that are plant-based and, hence, vegan-friendly.

 Vegan skincare products

 While the skincare products you routinely apply to your skin unsurprisingly don't include meat, certain ingredients in them still originate from animals.
 Therefore, using them would violate any "vegan" badge; however, rest assured that you probably aren't doing that anyway.

 "Most cosmetics are vegan even if they aren't advertised that way," cosmetic chemist Perry Romanowski tells Shape.
 An outbreak of mad cow disease in the '90s led cosmetics companies to abandon using animal materials.